-Think of these pages as a starting point.
+Calculation Think of these next pages as a starting point.
 Take inspiration from the experiences of others.
-Learn to take a broader view of respite - as 'looking after myself' rather than just 'time away'.
-Different things work for different people, but your respite plan is likely to be a combination of short and longer breaks: a few moments, a few hours, a few days, perhaps a few weeks; the time you need to rest and rejuvenate.
+Learn to take a broader view of respite.
+It is about 'looking after myself' rather than just 'time away'.
+Different things work for different people, but your respite plan is likely to be a combination of short and longer breaks - a few moments, a few hours, a few days, perhaps a few weeks.
+Take the time you need to rest and rejuvenate.
 Do you support someone who is a family or whānau carer?